pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 DOI system was designed in order [for publishers to interoperate with other publishers][crossref] to unambiguously identify business products.
 This is not intrinsically bad, and as a system of identification, it is a nice system for for what it was designed.
-The DOI created a centralized, proprietary registry of research products.
+The DOI system created a centralized, proprietary registry of research products.
 It was never designed to be a researcher-facing identification scheme or something that just anyone could create and use in a global context.
 As it has become more visible to researchers and even the public however, the DOI has taken on the ad hoc role of saying what counts as